US wildfires fuel urgency for forest restoration

 — Utah: Two wildfires blackened 4,000 acres in Fishlake National Forest in southern Utah.
 Meanwhile, a preliminary report found an air tanker that wrecked June 3 while fighting a wildfire in southern Utah veered off its flight path while following a lead plane moments before crashing into mountainous terrain.
 Both pilots in the tanker died; they were from Boise, Idaho.
 The National Transportation Safety Board said Wednesday it's still investigating the cause of the crash.

-— Wyoming: Investigators have determined a 2,800-acre fire burning in Guernsey State Park was human-caused.
+— Wyoming: Investigators determined a 2,800-acre fire burning in Guernsey State Park was human-caused.
 It is 95 percent contained, while a 13-square-mile fire in Medicine Bow National Forest is fully contained.
+The risk of new fires is high in much of the state because of dry air and expected strong winds.

 — Arizona: A 2,600-acre wildfire in the Tonto National Forest northwest of Phoenix is 40 percent contained.
 It's not threatening any buildings.
 Crews fully contained a wildfire that had forced the evacuation of the historic mining town of Crown King.
 Firefighters were also maintaining a perimeter around a 500-acre forest fire outside Grand Canyon National Park.
 The blaze about 11 miles southeast of Grand Canyon Village isn't expected to deter visitors to the park.

-Associated Press writers Bob Moen in Cheyenne, Wyo.; and Brian Skoloff in Salt Lake City contributed to this report.
+Associated Press writers Bob Moen, Ben Neary and Mead Gruver in Cheyenne, Wyo.; and Brian Skoloff in Salt Lake City contributed to this report.